Hello Holos

 EOF

-Like Go packages, CUE loads all *.cue
+Like Go packages, CUE loads all *.cue files in the component directory to

 define the component.

-files from the component directory up to the
+CUE recursively loads *.cue files from the component directory up to the

-referenced on line 6 is defined in
+platform root.
+For example, #Helm referenced on line 6 is defined in

-root-level schema.cue
+root-level schema.cue.

 Add to Platform